Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Alignment and Evaluation

 \section{Alignment and Evaluation}

-In the previous sections, we established that the feedback data obtained from both humans and AI suffer from a consistency problem.
-Nonetheless, it is crucial to examine the impact of these forms of feedback on language model alignment and subsequent model evaluation.
+In the previous sections, we established that the feedback data obtained from both humans and AI suffer from an inconsistency problem.
+Nonetheless, it is crucial to examine the impact of these forms of feedback on aligning and evaluating language models.